-Reinstall has follows: Install cartridge (18) into valve body with notched flat on stem facing forward.
+Reinstall has follows: Install cartridge (15) into valve body with notched flat on stem facing forward.
 Be sure to position the ears of the cartridge in the front and back.
 Reinstall the retainer clip (14) that straddles the ears on the cartridge.
+Continue reassembly by reversing the steps discussed in steps 1-3.